Val de San Vicente: Economy, transportation

-The main economic activity results from tourism due to the area´s great scenic value. municipality's other source of income on the other hand is the food industry with "corbatas", a traditional puff pastry shaped like "bowties" in Unquera or San Vicente de la Barquera.
-Depending on the area within Cantabria, the pastry is known by a different name, like "polkas" in Torrelavega and "sacristanes" in Liérganes.
+The main economic activity results from tourism due to the area´s great scenic value.
+The municipality's other source of income on the other hand is the food industry with "corbatas", a traditional puff pastry shaped like "bowties" in Unquera or San Vicente de la Barquera.
+Depending on the area within Cantabria, the pastry is known by different names, like "polkas" in Torrelavega and "sacristanes" in Liérganes.

 The town is crossed by the Cantabrian Highway and served by the FEVE Santander-Oviedo railway line.
-On the other hand, in Unquera the main road originates, which connects the region of Liébana with the coast and the rest of Cantabria.
+The main road which connects the region of Liébana with the coast and the rest of Cantabria, originates in Unquera.

 During the Old Regime, the town belonged to the Marquises of Aguilar de Campoo as a manor.

 History

-In April 1973 it was announced that "Electra de Viesgo" was going to build the nuclear power plant of Santillán, with four units at a power of four million kilowatts, and an initial cost calculated at 80,000 million pesetas.
-The company acquired 71.6 hectares of land, the equivalent of 71 soccer fields, in a coastal strip which covered the surface of the municipalities of San Vicente de la Barquera and Val de San Vicente, next to the cove of the beach of La Fuente; on the cliffs of Santillán-Boria a ditch was constructed to carry out the preliminary surveys for the construction of the nuclear power plant.
-It was scheduled to begin to produce power in 1982, with an output of 970 megawatts.
+In April 1973 it was announced that "Electra de Viesgo" was going to build the nuclear power plant of Santillán, with four units at four million kilowatts, and an initial cost calculated at 80,000 million pesetas.
+The company acquired 71.6 hectares of land, the equivalent of 71 soccer fields, in a coastal strip which covered the surface of the municipalities of San Vicente de la Barquera and Val de San Vicente, next to the cove of the beach of La Fuente.
+On the cliffs of Santillán-Boria a ditch was constructed to carry out the preliminary surveys for the construction of the nuclear power plant.
+It was scheduled to begin the production of power in 1982, with an output of 970 megawatts.
 Finally, due to political and social opposition from Cantabria and Asturias, the power company abandoned the project.